swidjaja/accessible-grocery-list/README.md

 - All links and buttons in the page can be operated on by using keyboard and mouse.
 - I provide couple of links in the page that will allow users to jump easily to the important parts of the page.
 This will save users from having to do a lot of 'tabbing' to go to certain part of page.

+I am sure that you will notice that the css and JavaScript is terribly lousy.
+My main purpose is to demonstrate accessibility and nothing else!

 There might be more areas that I haven't covered.
 Any suggestion is welcomed!
 Thank you!